dibyendumajumdar/ravi/README.rst

 Ravi Programming Language
 =========================

 Ravi is a derivative/dialect of `Lua 5.3 <http://www.lua.org/>`_ with limited optional static typing and an `LLVM <http://www.llvm.org/>`_ powered JIT compiler.
 The name Ravi comes from the Sanskrit word for the Sun.
+Interestingly a precursor to Lua was `Sol <http://www.lua.org/history.html>`_ which had support for static types; Sol means the Sun in Portugese.

 Lua is perfect as a small embeddable dynamic language so why a derivative?
 Ravi extends Lua with static typing for greater performance under JIT compilation.
 However, the static typing is optional and therefore Lua programs are also valid Ravi programs.

-There are other attempts to add static typing to Lua (e.g. `Typed Lua <https://github.com/andremm/typedlua>`_ but these efforts are mostly about adding static type checks in the language while leaving the VM unmodified.
-So the static typing is to aid programming in the large - the code is eventually translated to standard Lua and executed in the unmodified Lua VM.
+There are other attempts to add static typing to Lua - e.g. `Typed Lua <https://github.com/andremm/typedlua>`_ but these efforts are mostly about adding static type checks in the language while leaving the VM unmodified.
+The Typed Lua effort is very similar to the approach taken by Typescript in the JavaScript world.
+The static typing is to aid programming in the large - the code is eventually translated to standard Lua and executed in the unmodified Lua VM.

 My motivation is somewhat different - I want to enhance the VM to support more efficient operations when types are known.
 Type information can be exploited by JIT compilation technology to improve performance.